 Studies showing pain and changes in infant behaviour after circumcision are not so much as mentioned.
-Yet, circumcision adversely affects the developing infant brain by causing traumagrade increases in heart rate, blood pressure and stress hormone levels.
-Some infants do not cry because they go into shock.
-Mother-infant bonding and feeding is disrupted, as are infant sleep patterns.
-11-13 Circumcised infants become more irritable and less consolable than their intact peers.
+Yet, circumcision adversely affects the developing infant brain by causing traumagrade increases in heart rate, blood pressure and stress hormone levels.^{10 11} Some infants do not cry because they go into shock.
+Mother-infant bonding and feeding is disrupted, as are infant sleep patterns.^{11-13} Circumcised infants become more irritable and less consolable than their intact peers.14

 The documents also fail to mention foundational principles from biomedical ethics.
 Seemingly, such notions as respect for autonomy, the child's right to an open future, and the normally high bar set for surgical interventions on minors would be at least worth alluding to in a serious discussion of the moral permissibility of male circumcision.
-Yet the AAP's repeated, unsupported, alternative suggestion that, 'In most situations, parents are granted wide latitude in terms of the decisions they make on behalf of their children' constitutes their entire ethical argument.
-This assertion badly misstates the law.
+Yet the AAP's repeated, unsupported, alternative suggestion that, 'In most situations, parents are granted wide latitude in terms of the decisions they make on behalf of their children' constitutes their entire ethical argument.i This assertion badly misstates the law.
 The powerful ethicolegal precedent set by the United States Supreme Court in 1944 in Prince v Massachusetts and subsequently reaffirmed by countless courts holds: 'Parents may be free to become martyrs themselves.
-But it does not follow they are free, in identical circumstances, to make martyrs of their children before they have reached the age of full and legal discretion when they can make that choice for themselves,'ii
+But it does not follow they are free, in identical circumstances, to make martyrs of their children before they have reached the age of full and legal discretion when they can make that choice for themselves.'ii

-As we have argued elsewhere, non-therapeutic circumcision of neonate males is incompatible with widely accepted ground rules for surgical intervention in minors.
+As we have argued elsewhere,15 non-therapeutic circumcision of neonate males is incompatible with widely accepted ground rules for surgical intervention in minors.
 A proposed nontherapeutic procedure must satisfy a stringent set of criteria: there must be a substantial danger to public health; the condition must have serious consequences if transmitted; the intervention's effectiveness must be well established; the intervention must be the most appropriate, least invasive, and most conservative way of achieving the desired public health objective; and the individual must be provided with appreciable benefit not dependent on speculation about his or her hypothetical future behaviour.
-For procedures to be performed on children unable to give consent, heightened scrutiny of any such measures is required.
-15 Given, however, that a healthy foreskin (as opposed to a diseased one) poses no threat either to personal or to public health, it follows that any form of 'treatment'apart from being simply illogical-is ethically impermissible as well, since parents lack the authority to grant permission for such a practice.iii
+For procedures to be performed on children unable to give consent, heightened scrutiny of any such measures is required.15 Given, however, that a healthy foreskin (as opposed to a diseased one) poses no threat either to personal or to public health, it follows that any form of 'treatment'apart from being simply illogical-is ethically impermissible as well, since parents lack the authority to grant permission for such a practice.iii

 Furthermore, the AAP's circumcision recommendations contradict its own bioethics policy statement.
 This statement affirms that parental wishes cannot justify unnecessary surgery and that 'providers have legal and ethical duties to their child patients to render competent medical care based on what the patient needs, not what someone else expresses.'
-According to this same bioethics policy statement, a 'pediatrician's iThe AAP neither mentions nor addresses well-known counterarguments demonstrating that parental authority is limited and does not extend to decisions of this sort. responsibilities to his or her patient exist independent of parental desires or proxy consent.'16
+According to this same bioethics policy statement, a 'pediatrician's responsibilities to his or her patient exist independent of parental desires or proxy consent.'16